“I’m an author. What product secrets do you have for getting my book out there?”

 After some research and analysis, my recommendations as your Marketing Manager are as follows:

-- Add the Extinction Horizon cover to this article (the book blurb is fantastic!) – the images will show in the WordPress reader which should get you a few more views
+- Display the Extinction Horizon cover on this article (the book blurb is fantastic!) – the images will show in the WordPress reader which should get you a few more views

 - Add a banner to the homepage – use this valuable real estate to have some sort of rotating promotional imagery for your books, even if it is just a horizontal version of the book cover

-- Add your other books to the “Books” tab
+- Include your other books to the “Books” tab

 - I really enjoyed this article and this article – it gave me some really interesting insight into what authors actually go through to create their books.
 Where possible, it would be awesome to do more content about the process of creating books